SeveralClouds/modern-devops-practices-course/topic-08-terraform-1/README.md

 Terraform configuration files are declarative, meaning that they describe the end state of your infrastructure.
 You do not need to write step-by-step instructions to create resources because Terraform handles the underlying logic.
 Terraform builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel.
 This allows Terraform to provision resources efficiently.

 ## Terraform exercises
+- Go through the Terraform getting started [docs](https://developer.hashicorp.com/terraform/tutorials/aws-get-started).

+### Exercise 1
+Create a VPC and deploy an EC2 instance.
+You can use the [VPC Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).

+### Exercise 2
+Add an S3 bucket to your infrastructure.
+Turn on static website hosting and confirm that you can access it.

+### Exercise 3
+Create an RDS database instance.
+SSH to your EC2 instance from the first exercise and prove that you can connect to the database using the mysql CLI.

 ## Further reading
 - "Terraform: Up and Running", 3rd Edition, Yevgeniy Brikman, O'Reilly Media, Inc., ISBN: 9781098116743